CancerRxGene/gdsctools/doc/data.rst

 .. warning:: Some readers will use the name of the extensions to infer
     the separator so it is important that the extension reflects the content of the file.
-A compressed file named as e.g. *ic50.csv.gz* will therefore be interepreted as a CSV file.
+A compressed file named as e.g. *ic50.csv.gz* will therefore be interpreted as a CSV file.

-.. note:: With CSV files, if a column's name is ambiguous in the header (i.e, contains already a comma), then it should be enclosed within double quotes.
+.. note:: With CSV files, if a column's name is ambiguous in the header (i.e, contains already a comma), then it should be enclosed within double quotes to avoid ambiguities (e.g *A,B* should be *"A,B"*).

-Finally, note that if a cell in the CSV file is a string that contains commas, these characters may be interpreted as separators.
-To avoid this ambiguity, use quotes to define the string (e.g *A,B* should be *"A,B"*).
 See the :ref:`drug_decode` section for an example.

 IC50